Succynice/alx-low_level_programming/0x0E-structures_typedef/README.md

 * 0. Django

   * [dog.h](./dog.h): Header file that defines a new type `struct` dog with the following elements:

-        *`char *name`
+        * `char *name`
         * `float age`
         * `char *owner`

-* 1. A dog is the only thing on earth that loves you more than you love yourself
+* A dog is the only thing on earth that loves you more than you love yourself

   * [1-init_dog.c](./1-init_dog.c): C function that initializes a variable of type _`struct dog`_.